rukasakurai/github-copilot-tutorial/docs/workshop.md

 <br>

 ## GitHub Copilot Shortcuts in VS Code
-Once you start typing a prompt and copilot generate proposals, you can use shortcuts to interact with GitHub Copilot.
+Once you start typing a prompt and GitHub Copilot generate proposals, you can use shortcuts to interact with GitHub Copilot.

 Refer to
 https://docs.github.com/en/copilot/managing-copilot/configure-personal-settings/configuring-github-copilot-in-your-environment